AkritiTalwar/wld-summer-2025-assignment-01/README.md

   Lines: 147 - 160 to determine after how many months did unemployment rate take to recover to pre crisis levels (~ close to overall monthly average unemployment rate)<br>
   Prompt Used: Help me write the code for how many months until the unemployment rate was less than 6% and the first month when it was observed.

-  Lines: 220; pd.DateOffset function to calculate the month 10 years before the latest entry in the dataset Prompt USed: I need to calculate rolling 10 year window from April 2025, what function should i use and how?
+  Lines: 220; pd.DateOffset function to calculate the month 10 years before the latest entry in the dataset<br>
+  Prompt Used: I need to calculate rolling 10 year window from April 2025, what function should i use and how?

-  Lines: 249 - 251 to visulaise the 2008 crisis on the unemployment trend chart
+  Lines: 249 - 251 to visulaise the 2008 crisis on the unemployment trend chart<br>
   Prompt Used: Here is the baseline code of the visualisation I am working on [code inserted], I want to add the 2008 crisis to it, it should clearly demonstrate the period, write an initial code for that.